TEFL Course Schedule & Assessment

 Total Assessment hours Total: Hours: 140

-Upon successful completion of the course, the participant will receive both an internationally recognized 140 TEFL / TESOL certificate (level 5) and a student record showing their final assessments in the following areas.
+Upon successful completion of the course, the participant will receive an internationally recognized 140 TEFL / TESOL certificate (level 5) and a student record showing their final assessments in the following areas.
 These documents will always be available to our graduate alumni on our student portal.
 Our award-winning TEFL course curriculum is approved by Educational bodies and accredited worldwide.

-(The below documents are for Example only.
+(The below documents are, for example, only.
 The real documents earned during this intensive course are two-sided and hold hologram certifications.)